firezone/firezone/docs/docs/user-guides/whitelist-vpn.md

 ---
 layout: default
-title: IP Whitelisting via VPN
+title: Using Firezone as a NAT Gateway
 nav_order: 6
 parent: User Guides
 description: >
-  Configure a VPN server with a static IP address to simplify IP whitelist management and add additional security.
+  Configure a VPN server with a static IP address to act as a NAT gateway.
 ---
 ---

+Firezone can be used as NAT gateway in order to provide a single, static egress IP for all of your team's traffic to flow out of.
+This is commonly used in the following scenarios:

+* Consulting engagements: Ask your client to whitelist a single static IP address associated with your engagement instead of your employees' individual device IPs.
+* Masking your device IP or proxying your source IP for privacy or security reasons.

 This guide will walk through a simple example restricting access for a self-hosted web app to a single whitelisted static IP running Firezone.
 In this example the protected resource and Firezone are in separate VPC regions.

-This arrangement is commonly done in place of maintaining a whitelist for multiple end users, which may become labor intensive to manage as the access list grows.
+This arrangement is commonly done in place of maintaining an IP whitelist for multiple end users, which may become labor intensive to manage as the access list grows.